 Gelatinous creatures are among the most common life forms found in the deep sea, able to maintain structural integrity and ease of fluid motion through an impressive range of temperature and pressure combinations.
-Upon investigation of both transparent organism bodies (the mesoglea) and the surrounding seawater it became clear that they accomplish this in part through a sophisticated manipulation of the water's molecular structure itself, which was found to be distinct from the structure of gelatin created by land creatures.
-These investigations were carried out using in situ laser Raman spectroscopy at a depth range of 300-2800 m, with additional spectra collected in the lab using a temperature controlled pressure cell to replicate sea conditions.
+Upon investigation of both transparent organism bodies (the mesoglea) and the surrounding seawater it became clear that they accomplish this in part through a sophisticated manipulation of the water's molecular structure itself, which was found to be distinct from the structure of a gel made from commercial gelatin.
+These investigations were carried out in situ using laser Raman spectroscopy at a depth range of 300-2800 m, with additional spectra collected in the lab using a temperature controlled pressure cell to replicate sea conditions.